kachun333/KMPk-1617-Grad-Mag/CONTRIBUTING.md

 No issues found.
 ```

-After recieving this, you can open [http://localhost:3000/](http://localhost:3000/) in your browser manually.
+After receiving this, you can open [http://localhost:3000/](http://localhost:3000/) in your browser manually.

 ## How Can You Contribute 📝